paulk-asert/groovy-data-science/README.md

 * Groovy has first-class functional support, meaning that it offers features and allows solutions similar to Scala.
 Functional and stream processing with immutable data structures can offer many advantages when working in parallel processing or clustered environments.

-This repo has examples of using Groovy with various Data Science libraries.
+This repo has examples of using Groovy with various Data Science and related libraries.

 Math/Data Science libraries covered include:<br>
 [Weka](https://www.cs.waikato.ac.nz/ml/weka/),